 - Ductwork: The HVAC contractor inspects the ductwork at your house and determines whether repairs or modifications are required.
 The more complex the ductwork at your home is, the higher your installation cost will be.
+Heat rises and makes your second floor difficult to keep cool.
+Many HVAC systems do not have ductwork that reaches the second floor of your home.
 If improvements need to be made to your house for accommodating new ductwork, the price can go further up.

 - The Kind of Air Conditioner: As mentioned earlier, the various types of systems have varying prices like central air conditioners, ductless mini-split systems, packaged central air conditioners, window air conditioners, portable air conditioners, and heat pumps.